ckeditor/ckeditor5/docs/getting-started/setup/menubar.md

 	Before adding a feature to the menu bar, make sure the plugin for that feature is added in the editor configuration.
 </info-box>

-## Menu bar components in custom plugins
+## Adding custom buttons to the menu bar

-To add menu bar components in a custom plugin, follow these steps:
+To add custom buttons or other components to the menu bar, follow these steps:

-1. Add the Menu Bar Component: Use the `editor.ui.componentFactory` to register your custom component.
-1. Implement the Component Logic: Define the behavior and appearance of your component.
+1. Create a new UI component using {@link module:ui/componentfactory~ComponentFactory `editor.ui.componentFactory`}.
+Define its behavior and appearance.
-1. Use `editor.ui.addMenuBarItem()` method so your component won't require adding to editor config.
-Follow the same convention as in `config.menuBar.addItems`.
+1. Use {@link module:ui/editorui/editorui~EditorUI#addMenuBarItem `editor.ui.addMenuBarItem()`} method to add your component to the menu bar at a desired position.

-Here's an example of a custom plugin that adds a button to the menu bar:
+Here's an example of a custom plugin that adds a button to the menu bar inside the "Format" menu, after the "Bold" button:

 ```js
 import Plugin from '@ckeditor/ckeditor5-core/src/plugin';